 Madison’s constitution means one thing about the purpose of government to left-wing socialist judges, and an entirely different thing to conservative judges.

 Both sides can claim legitimacy for their interpretation because Madison left out the purpose of his government in the Preamble.

 The Preamble of the Articles connected the Articles to the Declaration, just like the Preamble of the constitution of the Liberty States of America re-connects the new constitution to the Declaration.

 These same set of moral, constitutional values expressed in the Declaration, are expressed in the Preamble to the new constitution, which states:

-We, the citizens of the Liberty States of America, establish this constitutional contract between our respective states and the National Government of the Liberty States of America.
+We, the citizens of the Democratic Republic of America, establish this constitutional contract between our respective states and the National Government of the Democratic Republic of America.

 We solemnly swear and affirm that we establish this contract to preserve and protect the natural and civil rights of citizens in each state, and to protect and defend the sovereignty of each state and the nation, from foreign and domestic threats.

 Madison’s Preamble is so vacuous that the U. S. Supreme Court has rejected the relevance of the Preamble in constitutional decisions.

 In 1905, in Jacobson v.
 Massachusetts, the Supreme Court ruled that laws cannot be challenged or declared unconstitutional based on the Preamble.